Caring for the People Who Care for Us

 Patricia Costa

-B.C. paramedic Patricia Costa says being part of the community and seeing people thriving after providing care is one of the most rewarding reasons she works in healthcare.
+B.C. paramedic Patricia Costa says being a part of the community and seeing people thriving after providing care is one of the most rewarding reasons she works in healthcare.

 More Stories